engramhq/engram-product-site/_posts/2020-09-24-Start-Before-You-Are-Finished.md

 ### Pick a Plum d'Name

 The big idea hits home.
 It is ime to shift from couch horizontal to kneel-chair vertical.
 Time to make a name for yourself.
 When developing a new digital device (or other) product from start, it needs an identity.
 It is not immediately necessary to select a name that will identify that product for its life cycle; code names or project names are perfectly fine temporary vehicles of persuasion.
-Product design and engineering should not pause a minute to sort out a brand name, unless predetermined or obvious from the start.
+Product design and engineering should not necessarily pause a minute to sort out a brand name, unless predetermined or obvious from the start.

 ### Brainstorm About Brainstorm